-4.2.1 DEFINING THE HOME CURRENCY
+4.2.1 Defining the Home Currency

 Investors investing in foreign exchange would typically measure the performance of his holdings relative to their home currency.
 For construction of MSCI Global Currency Indexes the default home currency is the US Dollar.
+The MSCI Global Currency Indexes can be constructed against any home currency.